 - Sleep (including trouble falling or staying asleep)

-While meditation may alleviate specific stressors or help manage some conditions, you should not view it as a replacement for traditional treatments as prescribed by your doctor.
-It’s important to discuss all treatment options available to you with a medical professional.
+While meditation may alleviate specific stressors or help manage some conditions, you should not view it as a replacement for traditional treatments prescribed by your doctor.
+Therefore, it’s important to discuss all treatment options available to you with a medical professional.

 How to Meditate